Meet the Team

 In his role as adminstrative coordinator for CIHE, he assists the executive director, project director, and project coordinator with the extensive internship program and financial oversight, serve as board liaison , and management of office operations.
-Also, Mr. Greene is responsible for maintaining the institute's website and developing the social media presence.
+Also, Mr. Woodie is responsible for maintaining the institute's website and developing the social media presence.

 Andrew Maroko, Ph.D.